-PRACTICAL NURSING (PN) FALL 2018 ADMISSIONS POLICY
+PRACTICAL NURSING (PN)

+FALL 2020 ADMISSIONS POLICY

 Students are admitted to Wilson Community College in accordance with policies approved by the administration.
 Admission is not guaranteed to all applicants who apply to the Practical Nursing Diploma program.
-Completion of the nursing curriculum does not guarantee success in pass the licensure exam. А nursing student must be admitted/readmitted to the Practical Nursing Diploma program in order to take nursing (NUR) courses for credit, with the exception of repeating NUR117.
+Completion of the nursing curriculum does not guarantee success in pass the licensure exam.

+A nursing student must be admitted/readmitted to the Practical Nursing Diploma program in order to take nursing (NUR) courses for credit, with the exception of repeating NUR117.

-Deadline: March 15
+Deadline: March 13

-- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary coursework.
+- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
 Currently enrolled high school students are to submit a partial transcript at the time of application.
-A final transcript must be submitted at the time of high school graduation. - B. Applicants are required to complete the admissions process to be officially admitted to the college. - C. Applicants must complete an Allied Health Intent Form with a Student Development Admissions Counselor in Building F.
+A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form using the form provided on the College's website.

-STEP II Test of Essential Academic Skills (TEAS): Deadline: March 31 Applicants who have completed Step I will schedule an appointment to take the TEAS by contacting Student Development at 252-246-1281 or 252-246-1276.
+STEP II Test of Essential Academic Skills (TEAS): Deadline: March 13

+Applicants who have completed Step I will schedule an appointment to take the TEAS by contacting Student Development at 252-246-1281.
 Applicants are allowed to take the TEAS twice in a 12 month period at least 30 days apart.
 The highest TEAS score taken within the last two years will be used for ranking.

-- E. Applicants will be required to pay a \$55.00 testing fee to the Business Office (F-101) - F. Picture ID and payment receipt must be presented at the time of testing. - G. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 31 deadline in order for them to be considered. - H. Practical Nursing Diploma (PN) applicants must achieve a 54% on the overall adjusted score.
+- A. Applicants will be required to pay a \$65.00 testing fee to the Business Office (F-101) - B. Picture ID and payment receipt must be presented at the time of testing. - C. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 13 deadline in order for them to be considered. - D. Practical Nursing Diploma (PN) applicants must achieve a 54% on the overall adjusted score.

-- Applicants must be actively listed on the North Carolina Nurse Aide I (NA I) registry no later than March 31.
-Students must remain active on the NA I registry while enrolled in the PN program. - Applicants must have a grade point average of 2.0 or higher on all general education (non-NUR prefix) courses that are required for the PN program. - Applicants must be eligible to enroll in the following courses.
-In order to be eligible, all pre-requisites for these courses must be completed or waived.
-The pre-requisites for each course can be found in the Course Descriptions section of the catalog.
+- Applicants must be actively listed on the North Carolina Nurse Aide I (NA I) registry no later than March 13. - Applicants must have a grade point average of 2.0 or higher on all general education (non-NUR prefix) courses that are required for the PN program.

+Applicants must be eligible to enroll in ENG 111 without a co-requisite.
+Course requirements can be found in the Course Descriptions section of the catalog.
 If you have questions regarding eligibility please contact Student Development at 252-246-1281.